wiki-games/wikimark/docs/wikimark.md

 Link definitions may appear anywhere on a page where a paragraph is allowed.
 Regardless of their place on the page, they affect all links on the page, whether they appear before or after the definitions.
-It is an error to define a link multiple times.
+It is an error to define the same link name more than once.

 When a link is defined within a *template*, this definition only applies within that template and does not extend to a page that uses that template.
 Also, the existence of